japgolly/scalajs-react/doc/PERFORMANCE.md

 `Reusable`
 ==========

+*Note: if the following doesn't make much sense to you, try watching this talk: https://www.youtube.com/watch?v=9RvWDDZK3D8 which builds up to `Reusable` and its purpose*

 There are a cases when you cannot universally define reusability for all inhabitants of a type, but you can for values that you produce.
 Enter: `Reusable[A]`